 Need to change your membership?

 ASHRAE student members can continue receiving the many member benefits of ASHRAE after finishing college through the SmartStart program.
 The first year out of college annual membership is still only $20.
 Then it is only $73 for the second year and $94 for the third year.
 Are you a student member, or know of one who is about to graduate?
 Learn more about transferring your Student membership to Associate grade with a special discount through the SmartStart Program.
 Learn more >

-For more information about Oregon ASHRAE’s student program, please contact committee chair Geoff Jenks.
+Contact us for more information about Oregon ASHRAE’s student program.